JeffCarpenter/the-hatchelorette/README.md

 e.g. virtual but also docker environments, and helps you to manage them.
 A bit like what [tox] does for testing environments but for all kinds of environments, e.g. testing, linting your code, buildings your docs, and whatever you want.

-Check out a [vanilla Python project] created by the Hatchlor.

 ## ✨ Features

-The Hatchlor integrates the following features:
+The Hatchelorette integrates the following features:

 * [hatch]: Python packaging, environment management and test runner,
 * [hatch-vcs]: determine the package version automatically from git tags, e.g. `v0.9`,